CharlesAta/Need-some-space/README.md

 Well look no further, as Need Some Space is your kind of place!

-Need Some Space is a web app created to shar articles related to Space and Tech, with the opportunity to discuss the articles in their respective comment sections.
+Need Some Space is a web app created to share articles related to Space and Tech, with the opportunity to discuss the articles in their respective comment sections.

+Think Reddit, but for space (basically r/space but with :sparkles:pizzazz:sparkles:)

 Create your own posts, comment on others, enagage, be kind, and be curious!